Tuesday, March 31, 2009

 Yesterday revisited

-I was lying in bed last night, tired but content, and I thought I'd just blog a bit about some of the things I did: It was a good, honest day.
+I was lying in bed last night, tired but content, and I thought I'd just blog a bit about some of the things I did:- I looked after Jo as she vomited, then slept, then vomited again

 Sunday, March 15, 2009